-Melt-in-your-mouth Prime Rib Roast Recipe with 1,000s of 5-star reviews.
+Melt-in-your-mouth Prime Rib Recipe with 1,000’s of 5-star reviews.
 You’ll be a convert after using our recipe and cooking method.
-This is one of the most popular Prime Rib Roast recipes online…
+This is one of the most popular Prime Rib recipes online.

-If you’re looking for a Prime Rib Roast Recipe, congrats!
-It means you’re awesome enough to realize Prime Rib is the way to go for your holiday meal.
+If you’re looking for an easy and tasty Prime Rib Recipe, congrats!
+It means you’re awesome enough to realize a Prime Rib Roast is the way to go for your holiday meal.

 Ham?
 Done that.